-US manufacturing increased in July but at slower pace
+US manufacturing expands again in July, but pace slows

-WASHINGTON (AP) — Growth in U.S. manufacturing slowed in July amid ongoing supply-chain problems.
+WASHINGTON (AP) — Growth in U.S. manufacturing slowed for a second straight month in July amid ongoing supply-chain problems.

 The Institute for Supply Management, a trade group of purchasing managers, said Monday that its index of manufacturing activity declined by 1.1 percentage points to a reading of 59.5.
-The index stood at 60.6 in June.
+The index had also slowed in June, dropping to 60.6 from a reading of 61. in May.

 Any reading above 50 indicates growth in the manufacturing sector.
 July was the 14th consecutive month manufacturing has grown after contracting in April 2020 when the coronavirus triggered nationwide business shutdowns.